thestormforge/optimize-controller/docs/install.md

 ```

 The latest release of the Helm chart may not reference the latest application version, use the `redskyTag` value to override the application version.

+### Enterprise Installation

+If you are subscribing to the Enterprise product, please contact your sales representative prior to running `redskyctl init` or installing via Helm.
+If you just want to get started, you can always apply the additional configuration later.

+Additional information can be found in the [Server Configuration](remote.md) section.

 ### RBAC Requirements